phuhien92/angular2_ecommerce/README.md

 </p>

 ## Mock & Development server
-Run `npm run start-mock` for a dev server.
+Run `npm run start-mock` for a mock server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:3002/`.
 The app will automatically reload if you change any of the source files.